Skip to main content

 Population and housing data: ONS Census 2021.

-Going Solar in Wakefield
+About Solar Energy in Wakefield

 Wakefield is a city in West Yorkshire with a population of 109,766 (ONS Census 2021).
 The postcode area for Wakefield is WF1.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 3,528 kWh per year (882 kWh/kWp).